Li Zhanshu

+Born in Pingshan, Hebei, Li began his political career in rural regions of his native Hebei province, becoming the Party Secretary of Wuji County, Commissioner of Shijiazhuang in 1985, head of Chengde Prefecture in 1990, and secretary-general of the Hebei Provincial Party Committee from 1993 and 1997.
+He rose through the ranks becoming the Party Secretary of Xi'an in 2002, where he served until 2003.
+In 2008, he became the Governor of Heilongjiang, where he served until 2010.
+In that year, he became the Party Secretary of Guizhou province, where he served until 2012.

-Li began his political career in rural regions of his native Hebei province, rising through the ranks as the Communist Party Secretary of Xi'an, Governor of Heilongjiang province, and the Party Secretary of Guizhou province.
-In 2012, he became chief of the General Office of the Chinese Communist Party.
-Following the 18th Party Congress, Li became one of the top advisors to party General Secretary Xi Jinping.
-He is regarded by the media as a senior member of "Xi Jinping Clique", one of the main political factions within the Chinese Communist Party.
+In 2012, he became director of the General Office of the Chinese Communist Party.
+After the 18th Party Congress in 2012, Li became a member of the CCP Politburo and one of the top advisors to party General Secretary Xi Jinping.
+In 2017, he became a member of the Politburo Standing Committee, being appointed as the chairman of the Standing Committee of the National People's Congress in 2018.
+He stepped down from the Politburo Standing Committee in 2022, and as NPCSC chair in 2023.
+He is regarded by the media as a senior member of the "Xi Jinping faction", one of the main political factions within the Chinese Communist Party.